Analysis | Why Josh Hawley is atop the list of GOP lawmakers getting backlash over the Capitol riots

 “I hope that this body will not miss the opportunity to take affirmative action to address the concerns of so many millions of Americans,” Hawley said when debate finally resumed, explaining why he was protesting Arizona’s results.

 What he and others fail to mention, and what became sharply clear after the violence of Wednesday, is that the “concerns” Hawley speaks of didn’t arise because of how the election was carried out.
 Trump’s own former attorney general said he saw no major issues, and dozens of court challenges affirmed the results.
-It was Trump’s unfounded claims that the election was stolen, tacitly supported by lawmakers such as Hawley, that drove such “concerns.”
+It was Trump’s unfounded claims that the election was stolen, tacitly supported by lawmakers such as Hawley raising questions about how elections were conducted, that drove such “concerns.”
 They ultimately manifested in a historic breach of democracy.

 “You say it and say it and say it and say it,” Biden said in the wake of the attacks, about Senate Republicans’ culpability in getting to this point.
 “The degree to which it becomes corrosive is in direct proportion to the number of people who say it.”